 There’s a reason why there’s still plastic in our ocean and climate change seems to be ramping up faster.
-It’s because of the inconvenient truth about going green.
+It’s because of the inconvenient truth of going green.
 Read more about the hurdles of going green and how to skirt around them.

 It’s not that easy being green.Kermit the frog

-Truth of going green #1: Green is less accessible
+The truth of going green #1: Green is less accessible

 Go to the local Drug Mart and try and find a plastic-free toothbrush.
 You won’t’ find one!
 How about a loaf of bread without a plastic bag?
 You won’t find one in the grocery store either!
 Try bringing a reusable shampoo container to that Big Box store that’s so convenient to stop at since it’s on your way home from work.
 Nope, you can’t refill it there.

-The point is, it’s less convenient to find sustainable products.
+The point is, that it’s less convenient to find sustainable products.
 You either need to source out a specialty shop for 1 item, or you’ll have to order it online.
 The demand isn’t there.. yet.

-Truth of going green #2: Green is more expensive
+The truth of going green #2: Green is more expensive

-So, you’ve finally sourced that bamboo toothbrush, or that sustainable line of clothing you’ve been coveting… and you find out it’s almost 4 times as expensive as what you expected.
+So, you’ve finally sourced that bamboo toothbrush, or that sustainable line of clothing you’ve been coveting… and you find out its almost 4 times as expensive as what you expected.

 The truth is, the demand isn’t high enough compared to traditional products.
 Secondly, some of these products might cost you more upfront but will save you money in the long run.
 And lastly, fair labour and ethical practices do cost more.

-Truth of going green #3: Change is difficult
+The truth of going green #3: Change is difficult

 People are creatures of habit.
 We do what we do because we’ve always done it the same way.
 Change pushes us outside our comfort zone and we just don’t like being “uncomfortable.
 So, when doing something new, we are afraid of the unknown.